![]() |

 Avlo

-RENFE’s low-cost brand Avlo launched its Madrid to Malaga and Madrid to Seville service on 1st June 2023 with one train a day on each rout in each direction.
+RENFE’s low-cost brand Avlo launched its Madrid to Malaga and Madrid to Seville service on 1st June 2023 with one train a day on each route in each direction.
+Later in the summer the Malaga route was increased to two a day in each directions.
 Intermediate stops from Malaga are Antequera Santa Ana, Puente Genil, Cordoba, Los Pedroches, Puertollano and Cuidad Real.
 Intermediate stops from Seville are Cordoba, Los Pedroches - Puertollano and Cuidad Real.
 The service comprises refurbished AVE units on one class painted in distinctive purple livery.
 The buffet car is replaced by vending machines.

 Ouigo

-In Summer 2024 French SNCF operator Ouigo will launch Madrid to Seville and Madrid to Malaga service.
+On 16th January 2025 French SNCF operator Ouigo launch Madrid to Seville and Madrid to Seville and Madrid to Malaga service.
 The SNCF Euroduplex train units are distinctive ‘double decker’ units with 509 seats and a buffet service.
-The launch has been delayed twice due to complication to adapt the units to Spanish ADIF signalling systems.
+The launch was delayed at least three times due to complication to adapt the units to Spanish ADIF signalling systems.
 Trains are painted white with distinctive large blue and red spot livery.

-The 'free train tickets' (commuter) scheme was first announced in 2022, and is extended into 2023.
+The 'free train tickets' (commuter) scheme was first announced in 2022, and is extended into 2025.
 These tickets, which are open to all nationalities, not just Spanish and residents, are an environmental measure designed to encourage commuters to use the train, thereby reducing CO2 emissions.
+This scheme was expected to be discontinued at end of 2024 but extended into Jan to April four-month period of 2025.

 Anyone can buy a season ticket or a multi-trip ticket from RENFE for journeys between two specified destinations.
 For local trains (cercanías) the cost of the pass is 10€, and for medium-distance trains it is 20€.
-Once you have completed 16 journeys between the two cities within the four-month period (Jan to April 2023, May to Aug 2023) the (10 or 20€) cost of the pass (season or multi trip ticket) is refunded.
+Once you have completed 16 journeys between the two cities within the four-month period the (10 or 20€) cost of the pass (season or multi trip ticket) is refunded.
 If you don't make 16 trips, the cost is not refunded.
 There are no free offers for ordinary single or return tickets.

 Tarjeta Dorada card - Discounts for over-60s